looker-open-source/gcs-storage-intelligence-block/README.md

 <div style="text-align: justify; line-height: 1.5;">

-This view will let you know the exact timestamp that your data was appended to the Object Attributes or Bucket Attributes views.
+This view displays the timestamp at which data became available in the Object Attributes or Bucket Attributes views.
 <br>

 This table has the following columns: